The Manticore-Local Cluster Catalogue: A Posterior Map of Massive Structures in the Nearby Universe: Results

 \section{Results}

 We now turn to the main scientific outcomes from the \textsc{Manticore-Local} posterior cluster catalogue.
-We begin with a census of robust halo associations and a check for independent signatures in \textit{Planck} tSZ maps.
+Unless otherwise specified, all analyses use the fiducial catalogue of 401 posterior associations defined in \cref{app:dbscan}, which requires $\langle M_{200} \rangle \geq 10^{14}\,{\rm M_\odot}$, ambiguity rates below 5\%, and at least 20 member haloes across the posterior ensemble.
+We begin with a census of these robust halo associations and a check for independent signatures in \textit{Planck} tSZ maps.
 We then examine how present-day constraints shape the inferred evolutionary pathways of these systems, and conclude with a comparison to external X-ray mass estimates.
 Together, these analyses demonstrate both the reliability of the catalogue and the new types of cluster-level science enabled by field-level inference.